luke2533/coin-vue/README.md

 - Sell records totaling new and previous with same token_id
 - Staking records totaling new and previous with same token_id

 Issue #2: Portfolio creates new object for every record rather then adding previous record values to portfolio values

+### 6.33 Successfully adds new records values to tokens pre-exisiting in the portfolio and issue #2 RESOLVED

+Additions:

+- Successfully adds new records values to tokens pre-exisiting in the portfolio

+Issue #2 RESOLVED: Portfolio creates new object for every record rather then adding previous record values to portfolio values

 ## 7.0 Deployment